dbolduc/google-cloud-cpp/google/cloud/gsuiteaddons/README.md

 # Google Workspace Add-ons API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Google Workspace Add-ons API][cloud-service-docs], a service to \<UNKNOWN - NO SERVICE CONFIG DOCUMENTATION SUMMARY>
+This directory contains an idiomatic C++ client library for the [Google Workspace Add-ons API][cloud-service-docs], a service to allow deployments to GCP of "add ons" for things like GMail and Google Docs.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).